 Spokane Poetry Slam will hold a Finals competition to crown a Spokane Grand Slam Champion and name a team to represent Spokane at the National Poetry Slam every year.
-Finals will be held on the third Sunday in May, and the top eight poets from the previous 11 months of slams will qualify.
+Finals will be held on the third Sunday in April, and the top eight poets from the previous 12 months of slams will qualify.
+The top four from that competition will make up the team that represents Spokane at the National Poetry Slam.
+The person who wins Finals will represent Spokane at the Individual World Poetry Slam, or if the person identifies as a woman or is AFAB gender-fluid/non-binary, they may choose to represent Spokane at the Women of the World Poetry Slam instead.
 Outlined below is the ranking system for poets to qualify to compete in Finals.

 Poets will earn ranking points by finishing in the top three at monthly slams.
 First place earns three (3) points, second place earns two (2) points, and third place earns one (1) point.
 A running tally will be kept to keep track of how many points each poet accumulates over the course of the year.
 The eight poets with the most points will compete in finals, and the top four or five finishers (depending on the PSI rules of that given year) will have the right to represent Spokane at the National Poetry Slam, held during the first week of August every year.